 Taylor Down Under, located on the ground floor of Madison Union, is comprised of a lounge, the Corner Pocket Game Room and a coffee bar.
-The TDU lounge area was developed with the commuter student in mind but has become a popular hangout for all students.
+The TDU lounge area is a popular hangout for all students.
 This area offers computers for student use, television, evening entertainment on the TDU Stage, comfortable seating and an information desk.